R1 gauge – Remote crackmeter

 An all-inclusive standalone wireless crackmeter

-• Three sensors: linear measurement, temperature and humidity level
+• Three sensors: linear displacement, temperature, and humidity

-• An application accessible on smartphone or PC without limitation
+• An app accessible on smartphone or PC without limitation

-• A one-year subscription: included with the gauge (the subscription only takes effect when the gauge is first used.
-Once the subscription has expired, the data remains accessible in the application)
+• A one-year subscription included with the gauge (the subscription starts only at first activation.
+After expiry, data remains accessible in the app)

-• Screws and bolts for mounting on solid or hollow supports, for flat or angled mounting
+• Complete mounting hardware for solid or hollow supports, for flat or angled installation

 Easy to set up

-The wireless crackmeter requires just two holes to mount, so it can be installed in most configurations without the need for additional accessories.
-A system allows the amplitude to be adjusted to +/- 5mm after fitting.
+The wireless crackmeter requires just two drilled holes and can be installed in most configurations without additional accessories.
+A built-in system allows the amplitude to be adjusted by ±5 mm after installation.

-The case is designed with reduced dimensions and contains all the sensors and the communication module with its antenna.
+The compact housing contains all sensors and the communication module with its antenna.
 No additional equipment is required for data transmission.
-No special computer skills are required to install the R1 gauge.
+No special computer skills are needed to install the R1 gauge.

 Easy to use

-Depending on the configuration set, the gauge wakes up at regular intervals, measures the data using its three on-board sensors and saves the data in its local memory.
-The wireless crack-meter then wakes up according to the defined sending frequency to transmit the data stored in the application.
+Depending on the configured settings, the gauge wakes at regular intervals, measures using its three onboard sensors, and stores the data locally.
+It then wakes according to the defined transmission frequency to send the stored data to the application.

 The R1 gauge is reusable.
-At the end of a series of measurements, the gauge is switched off and stored in its box.
-An ‘archive’ function in the application validates the end of monitoring.
-Then all you have to do is reinstall it on the new site and configure it in the same way as when you first used it.
-All the old data is retained and remains accessible.
+At the end of a monitoring campaign, switch the gauge off and store it in its box.
+Use the “archive” function in the app to validate the end of monitoring.
+Then reinstall it on the new site and configure it as for first use.
+All historical data is retained and remains accessible.

-Connectivity covering the whole of Europe and most of the world
+Connectivity across Europe and most of the world

-The R1 gauge connects to the LTE-M / Nb-IoT network.
-This is a network based on 4G antennas and specially designed for connected objects, with a protocol that gives greater range in terms of distance and through walls (it is possible to pick up signals underground where a telephone cannot).
+The R1 gauge connects to LTE-M / NB-IoT networks — protocols based on 4G infrastructure and designed specifically for connected objects, offering extended range over distance and through obstacles (signals may be received underground where a phone cannot).

-Connectivity is multi-operator and works in all European countries and the main countries of the world.
+Connectivity is multi-operator and works in all European countries and many others worldwide.

-The subscription starts the first time the gauge is activated: until the gauge is activated, the subscription does not start.
+The subscription starts at first activation: until the gauge is activated, the subscription does not begin.

 The gauge is powered by the 3.6 V battery supplied.
-Under normal conditions of use and depending on the settings, the battery life varies from over 2 years to over 7 years.
-The estimated lifetime is indicated when the settings are made in the application.
-An alert is sent at the end of the battery’s life to warn you to change the battery.
+Under normal use and depending on settings, battery life varies from over 2 years to over 8 years.
+The estimated lifetime is indicated during configuration in the app.
+An alert is sent when the battery nears end of life.

-The frequency with which measurements are sent can be every day, every 2 days, every 3 days or every week.
+Transmission frequency options: twice a day, every day, every 2 days, every 3 days, or every week.

-For example, measurements can be taken twice a day, starting at 2pm and sent every 2 days.
-This means you can take a measurement at 2pm and 2am (12 hours later) every day and receive the data every 2 days.
+For example, you can measure twice a day starting at 2 pm and send data every 2 days.
+This will take measurements at 2 pm and 2 am each day and deliver the data every 2 days.

-The configuration can be changed remotely, so you can adjust the settings later, if necessary, without having to travel.
+Configuration can be changed remotely, allowing you to adjust settings later if needed without traveling to site.

 4-step sensor installation

-Designed to be very easy to install by drilling just two holes, the R1 gauge can be set up in just a few clicks using a smartphone or PC with internet access.
-All the steps are described in detail in the instructions supplied:
+Designed to be very easy to install with only two drilled holes, the R1 gauge can be set up in just a few clicks using a smartphone or PC with internet access.
+All steps are detailed in the supplied instructions:

 1. Add the R1 gauge to the Saugnac application by scanning the QR code on the R1 gauge or by entering the identifier under the QR code.
-In the same way as all our other gauges, each R1 gauge is uniquely identified.
+As with all our gauges, each R1 gauge is uniquely identified.

-2. Define the gauge activation parameters in the application:
+2. Define the activation parameters in the app:

 • Time of first measurement

-• Sending frequency: every day, every 2 days, every 3 days or every week.
-The further apart you send the messages, the greater the autonomy.
+• Transmission frequency: twice a day, every day, every 2 days, every 3 days, or every week.
+The less frequent the transmissions, the longer the battery life.

-3. Switch on the gauge by turning the piston: By turning the piston a quarter turn, it will open and automatically light the gauge.
+3. Switch on the gauge by turning the piston: turn the piston a quarter-turn to unlock and automatically power on the gauge.

 Switching on the remote crackmeter

-The gauge will then start up, connect to the mains and initialise.
-An LED lights up to indicate the status of the settings.
-Once initialised, the gauge will go into standby mode until the time set for the first measurement.
+The gauge will then start up, attach to the network, and initialize.
+An LED indicates the status.
+Once initialized, the gauge goes into standby until the scheduled time of the first measurement.

-4. Fix the gauge to the crack: on a solid support, using the brass plugs; on a hollow support, using the EPDM plugs; at an angle, using the articulated bracket provided.
+4. Fix the gauge to the crack: on a solid support using the brass plugs; on a hollow support using the EPDM plugs; at an angle using the supplied articulated bracket.

 Fixing the remote crack meter

-The R1 gauge can be positioned either with the plunger on the right or left (‘upside down’ in relation to the sticker).
-The gauge is supplied with 2 types of plugs:
+The R1 gauge can be mounted with the piston on the right or left (“upside down” relative to the sticker).
+The gauge is supplied with two types of plugs:

 plugs for solid surface for connected crackmeter R1

-Brass plugs for solid support requiring Ø8 mm holes
+Brass plugs for solid supports requiring Ø8 mm holes

-Required equipment not supplied for fixing to a solid support with brass plugs: drill, Ø8 mm drill bit, 6 pan 3 mm spanner, Torx T10 spanner.
+Required equipment not supplied for fixing to a solid support with brass plugs: drill, Ø8 mm drill bit, 3 mm hex (Allen) key, T10 Torx driver.

 plugs for hollow surfaces for connected cracmeter R1

-EPDM plugs with nuts and washers for hollow supports (can also be used for solid supports) requiring Ø13 mm holes.
+EPDM plugs with nuts and washers for hollow supports (also usable on solid supports) requiring Ø13 mm holes.

-Equipment not supplied for fixing to a hollow (or solid) support with EPDM plugs: drill, Ø13 mm drill bit, 6 pan 3 mm spanner, Torx T10 spanner.
+Equipment not supplied for fixing to a hollow (or solid) support with EPDM plugs: drill, Ø13 mm drill bit, 3 mm hex (Allen) key, T10 Torx driver.

 Two grub screws are supplied:

-• a shorter screw onto which the joint is screwed for conventional or angled mounting.
+• a shorter screw to which the joint is attached for conventional or angled mounting.
 This joint is then fixed to the piston.

-• a longer screw that inserts into the ball joint, with 2 nuts to hold the ball joint in place.
+• a longer screw that inserts into the ball joint, with two nuts to hold the ball joint in place.

 Classic flat fixing